0xd13a/kusto-c2/README.md

 To set up the PoC:

-1. Configure Azure Log Analytics workspace, application, secret, and proper permissions to run Log Analyticsquesries as described in https://techcommunity.microsoft.com/t5/azure-sentinel/access-azure-sentinel-log-analytics-via-api-part-1/ba-p/1248377
+1. Configure Azure Log Analytics workspace, application, secret, and proper permissions to run Log Analytics queries as described in https://techcommunity.microsoft.com/t5/azure-sentinel/access-azure-sentinel-log-analytics-via-api-part-1/ba-p/1248377

 2. Set up a subdomain under your control to point to your server (functionality will not work with an IP address); you can run server functionality on port 80 (default) or allocate a specific port